Latin: Mitragyna speciosa

 Dosage: Dosages range from 2-15 grams per use.
 1-3 grams (1/2 to one teaspoon) is a small dose, and often causes more stimulating effects at that level.
 4-6 grams (1/2 to one tablespoon) is a moderate dose, 7-10 grams (1-2 tablespoons) is a strong dose and anything after that is extremely strong.
 Strong doses not only tend to be sedating but can bring on heightened states of euphoria.
 There is also increasing potential for nausea and vomiting as the dosage increases.
 Tolerance to the herb grows quickly and most people do not feel its euphoric effects if taken daily.

-Dosing kratom can be done in several ways: Usually by either making tea, rolling it in with something like honey to make kratom “pills” or most commonly- via the “toss and wash” method.
-With toss and wash, one places a small amount of liquid in the front of the south and then adds the dose of kratom and then the individual tosses it to the back of the throat to swallow it.
-One other method involves adding it to a small bottle and then mixing in some juice and then shaking up the concoction and drinking it quickly to avoid the acrid bitter taste.
+Dosing kratom can be done in several ways: Usually by either making tea, rolling it in with something like honey to make kratom “pills”, adding it to a liquid and shaking it up and drinking it down quickly.
+There is also the “toss and wash” method- With toss and wash, one places a small amount of liquid in the front of the mouth and then add the dose of kratom and then the individual tosses it to the back of the throat to swallow it.

 Kratom monograph by Jon Keyes